zhuokaizhao/Planning-and-Control-for-Nonholonomic-Robot-Among-Obstacles/README.rst

 trajectory_tracking_with_video.m and trajectory_tracking_without_video.m

 Simulates the trajectory tracking.
-Both files read the trajectory mat file (final_trajectory.m) generated previously by C_RRTStar_Final.m.
+Both files read the trajectory mat file (Matlab/final_trajectory.m) generated previously by C_RRTStar_Final.m.
 The trajectory_tracking_with_video.m outputs a annimation of the whole tracking process and takes more time to run.
 The trajectory_tracking_without_video.m outputs basic inputs and tracking path result.

 ROS Gazebo Simulation